-- 5.1.10 In considering the request for confidentiality, the OEB may, as a preliminary matter, determine whether the information is relevant to the proceeding.
+- 5.1.9 The OEB will then assess whether the request for confidentiality should be granted and may determine that a request for confidentiality is not warranted regardless of whether any party has objected to the request.
+Some of the factors that the OEB may consider in making this assessment are listed in Appendix A. - 5.1.10 In considering the request for confidentiality, the OEB may, as a preliminary matter, determine whether the information is relevant to the proceeding.
 Where the OEB determines that the information is not relevant to the proceeding, it may issue a decision accepting the redactions without assessing the grounds for confidentiality.
-Despite the expectation set out in section 1 to file only relevant information, if a party requesting confidentiality has filed information it considers not relevant to the proceeding, it should address the reason why it believes this information is not relevant in its reply to the objection. - 5.1.11 In determining the request for confidentiality, the OEB may: - 5.1.11.1 order the document placed on the public record, in whole or in part; - 5.1.11.2 order the document be kept confidential, in whole or in part; - 5.1.11.3 order that the non-confidential redacted version of the document or the non-confidential description or summary of the document (as applicable) be revised; - 5.1.11.4 order that the confidential version of the document be disclosed under suitable arrangements as to confidentiality (see Part 6); or - 5.1.11.5 make any other order that the OEB finds to be in the public interest. - 5.1.12 The OEB will notify all parties of its decision under section 5.1.11 in relation to a request for confidentiality. - 5.1.13 Where the OEB has ordered that information that is the subject of a confidentiality request be placed on the public record or disclosed to another party, in whole or in part, the person who filed the information will, subject to section 5.1.14, have a period of three business days in which it may request that the information be withdrawn.
+Despite the expectation set out in Part 1 to file only relevant information, if a party requesting confidentiality has filed information it considers not relevant to the proceeding, it should address the reason why it believes this information is not relevant. - 5.1.11 In determining the request for confidentiality, the OEB may: - (a) order the document placed on the public record, in whole or in part; - (b) order the document be kept confidential, in whole or in part; - (c) order that the non-confidential redacted version of the document or the non-confidential description or summary of the document (as applicable) be revised; - (d) order that the confidential version of the document be disclosed under suitable arrangements as to confidentiality (see Part 6); or - (e) make any other order that the OEB finds to be in the public interest. - 5.1.12 The OEB will notify all parties of its decision under section 5.1.11 in relation to a request for confidentiality. - 5.1.13 Where the OEB has ordered that information that is the subject of a confidentiality request be placed on the public record or disclosed to another party, in whole or in part, the person who filed the information will, subject to section 5.1.14, have a period of three business days in which it may request that the information be withdrawn.
 Such request shall be made in writing to the Registrar.
-The OEB may deny the request where the information is relevant to a matter in issue and its probative value would outweigh any unfair prejudice, having regard to the record of the proceeding at the time of the request. - 5.1.14 The ability to request the withdrawal of information under section 5.1.13 does not apply to information that was required to be produced by an order of the OEB. - 5.1.15 If the party that made the request for confidentiality indicates, within three business days of the date of receipt of the OEB's order requiring the information be placed on the public record, that it intends to appeal or seek review of the decision, the OEB will not place the document on the public record until the appeal or review has been concluded or the time for filing an appeal or review has expired without an appeal or review having been commenced.
+The OEB may deny the request where the information is relevant to a matter in issue and its probative value would outweigh any prejudice, having regard to the record of the proceeding at the time of the request. - 5.1.14 The ability to request the withdrawal of information under section 5.1.13 does not apply to information that was required to be produced by an order of the OEB. - 5.1.15 If the party that made the request for confidentiality indicates, within three business days of the date of receipt of the OEB's order requiring the information be placed on the public record, that it intends to appeal or seek review of the decision, the OEB will not place the document on the public record until the appeal or review has been concluded or the time for filing an appeal or review has expired without an appeal or review having been commenced.
 In the absence of such an indication, the OEB will deal with the information in the manner set out in its order.